5satoshi/webapp/docs/installation.md

     *   `BIGQUERY_PROJECT_ID`: Your Google Cloud Project ID (defaults to `lightning-fee-optimizer` if not set).
     *   `BIGQUERY_DATASET_ID`: Your BigQuery dataset ID (defaults to `version_1` if not set).
 -   **API Endpoint Configuration**:
-    *   `INTERNAL_API_HOST`: (Optional but Recommended for Production) The base URL for the application's internal API endpoints (e.g., `https://your-app-service-url.com`).
-If your deployment environment has a specific internal address for the service to call itself, set this variable.
-If not set, the application defaults to `siteConfig.apiBaseUrl` from `src/config/site.ts`.
+    *   `INTERNAL_API_HOST`: (Optional but Recommended for Production/Custom Setups) The base URL for the application's internal API endpoints (e.g., `https://your-app-service-url.com`).
+        *   If you set this to your own application's URL, your dashboard will use its own backend API routes to query your BigQuery tables (including your `betweenness` table if populated).
+        *   If this is not set, the application defaults to `siteConfig.apiBaseUrl` from `src/config/site.ts` (which is `https://5sats.com`).
+In this default case, or if you explicitly set `INTERNAL_API_HOST` to `https://5sats.com`, API calls for `betweenness` data will target the 5sats.com production API.
+Other API calls (if any were to exist that are not betweenness related) would still attempt to target the host defined by this logic.
 -   **Local Development Credentials**:
     *   `GOOGLE_APPLICATION_CREDENTIALS`: Path to your service account key JSON file (e.g., `/path/to/your/service-account-key.json`).
 Required for local development if not using `gcloud auth application-default login`.